Part 3 - Miscellaneous Definitions

 Muzzle Energy - The kinetic energy of a projectile as it leaves the muzzle of the gun.
 This is a product of the projectile's mass and velocity as calculated by the formula: ME = 0.5 * Mass * Velocity * Velocity.
 Muzzle energy should not be confused with momentum, which is calculated with the formula: Momentum = Mass * Velocity.

 Muzzle Flash - Fireball seen when a gun fires.
 This glare is primarily the result of the ignition of unburned propellant gases as they exit the muzzle of the gun and mix with atmospheric oxygen.
-See Muzzle Flash essay on the Technical Board for further information.
+See Muzzle Flash essay in the History and Technology Section for further information.

 NGFS or NGS - Naval Gunfire Support.